 I am a novice when it comes to mysticism, but I see it as a great stream of historical Christianity with insight for those of us who want to enjoy a deeper, experiential relationship with God governed by the Word.
 Our experience is inherently unreliable.
 I can walk into a Pentecostal church or into a Hindu monastery and hear of a similar experience of peace or love or gratitude.
 The mystics were well aware of this and often distinguished between the ‘True Light’ and ‘False Light’ of mystical experience, noting that both provided a similar experience but came from different, opposing sources.
 The True Light is characterised by its contribution to the faithful service of the Christian.
 It is God’s righteous exposition of the truth to the person to further enable their service to Him.
 It is not Gnostic secrets, but deepening the understanding of what is already revealed.
 It’s for this reason that I want to engage with these practices in a way that is thoroughly governed by the Word, to make recognising the True Light the priority while engaging with wisdom from the past of how others guided by the Holy Spirit have enjoyed a deep relationship with God.

 Regardless of your theological tradition, I hope what I write might be of some use in your own exploration of God’s Word and thus Himself.
 In case you were wondering, I am thoroughly committed to the reliability of Scripture and it being the vehicle of the Holy Spirit’s action of delivering Christ to us so He might indwell us.
+I’m a confessional Lutheran with all that entails.
 I hope this can be a place for you and I to contemplate what God has revealed as we live as sojourners on the way to see Christ face to face.